ross-owen/your-point-is/README.md

     - 9 But if it be not right you shall have no such feelings, but you shall have a stupor of thought that shall cause you to forget the thing which is wrong; therefore, you cannot write that which is sacred save it be given you from me.

 - Agustín Pariente

   - "You can easily judge the character of a man by how he treats those who can do nothing for him."

+- Hugo Pariente
+  - "Never let a problem to be solved become more important than a person to be loved" (Monson, 2013)